marcozennaro/tropo_paper/paper.md

 ## Sigfox link between Portugal and Grand Canary Island

-On social media some extremely long links have been documented using Sigfox [@tweet].
+On social media some extremely long Sigfox links have been documented
+@tweet].
 As this is an LPWAN technology using a much narrower band than that of LoRaWAN, it is understandable that longer links can be established.
 Thanks to the collaboration with the Sigfox operator we were able to get the exact positions and time of such long links.
 One of